telerik/winforms-docs/calendar/features/navigation.md

 * __Jump N months forward/backward__ - allows you to jump N number of months (one view can have several months if [Multiview Mode]({%slug winforms/calendar/customizing-behavior/multiview-mode%}) is enabled) forward or backward when you click the "<<" or ">>" buttons.
 The jump step is specified in the __FastNavigationStep__ property.
 For example where two months are displayed and __FastNavigationStep__ = "2", __RadCalendar__ will jump 4 instead of 2 months ahead.
 If the initial view shows January and February and the fast navigation button forward button is clicked then __RadCalendar__ will show May and June.

+>caption Figure 1: The navigation pane of RadCalendar.

 ![calendar-customizing-behaviour-customizing-navigation 001](images/calendar-customizing-behaviour-customizing-navigation001.png)

 ## Navigation properties: